-Fire Station(s) Current Resources Proposed Resources Impact of change combined ariel rescue pump Note: The third appliance, a combined aerial rescue pump (CARP), was temporarily withdrawn as a pumping appliance and crewed as a dedicated high reach appliance. dedicated high reach vehicle exchange of a combined aerial rescue pump for a dedicated high reach appliance.
-Glenrothes Wholetime crewed: two appliances (Second appliance has been temporarily withdrawn since 2023.)
-Wholetime crewed: one appliance Lochgelly Wholetime crewed: two appliances Wholetime crewed: one appliance
+Fire Station(s) Current Resources Proposed Resources Impact of change Dunfermline Wholetime crewed: two appliances, one combined aerial rescue pump Note: The third appliance, a combined aerial rescue pump (CARP), was temporarily withdrawn as a pumping appliance and crewed as a dedicated high reach appliance.
+Wholetime crewed: two appliances and a dedicated high reach vehicle Permanent withdrawal of two appliances and exchange of a combined aerial rescue pump for a dedicated high reach Glenrothes Wholetime crewed: two appliances (Second appliance has been temporarily withdrawn since 2023.)
+Wholetime crewed: one appliance appliance.
+Lochgelly Wholetime crewed: two appliances Wholetime crewed: one appliance